jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

       </td>
       <td>
         <p>
-          Software Developer for web using .NET (and Sitecore) at <strong><a  href="http://www.jairosolutions.com">Jairosolutions</a></strong>
+          <strong>Software Developer for web using .NET and C# at <a href="http://www.jairosolutions.com">Jairosolutions</a></strong> <small>(Home-based)</small>
         </p>
         <p>
           I experienced being in a team creating web pages using the Sitecore CMS and ASP.NET.
           <br /><br />
-          The team members only worked at home as outsource developers for <a href="http://www.getmodal.com/">GetModal</a>, building contest pages for <a  href="http://www.getmodal.com/portfolio/verizon-insider/">www.verizoninsider.com</a>.
+          I experienced being in a team working as outsource developers for another company, building contest pages for www.verizoninsider.com.
         </p>
         <!--
         <p>